Heart disease and cardiomyopathy in cats

 Screening programs.
 Some breeds are prone to heart disease, for example Hypertrophic Cardiomyopathy (HCM) in Maine Coons and Ragdolls.
 Screening programs have been set up to prevent heart problems being continually passed from parents to their kittens.
 If you are considering getting a cat, make sure you do your research and check what screening might be necessary before you pick a kitten or breeder.
 Going for regular health checks with your vet, such as annual vaccination appointments, will also help your vet pick up any problems before you start to see signs at home.

 Treatment for heart disease can become very expensive especially as it usually involves life-long monitoring and medications.
 It’s important to speak openly to your vet about your finances, the cost of treatment, as well as what you think is right for your cat.
 There is often more than one treatment option, so if one doesn’t work for you and your cat then your vet may be able to offer another.
-Consider insuring your cat as soon as you get them, before any signs of illness start.
-This will ensure you have all the support you need to care for them.

 Published: July 2020